akka/akka/akka-contrib/docs/aggregator.rst

 ------------
 The aggregator pattern allows match patterns to be dynamically added to and removed from an actor from inside the message handling logic.
 All match patterns are called from the receive loop and run in the thread handling the incoming message.
-By itself, the dynamically added receive logic will not cause close-overs.
+These dynamically added patterns and logic can safely read and/or modify this actor's mutable state without risking integrity or concurrency issues.

 Usage
 -----